Mavs rout Grizzlies 112-85, ending Memphis' winning streak

 Associated Press

 MEMPHIS, Tenn.
-(AP) — Luke Doncic had a triple-double with 27 points, 12 rebounds and 10 assists and the Dallas Mavericks used a second-half rally to rout Memphis 112-85 on Friday night, ending the Grizzlies’ winning streak at 11 games.
+(AP) — Luka Doncic had 27 points, 12 rebounds and 10 assists in his 40th career triple-double, and the Dallas Mavericks used a second-half rally to rout Memphis 112-85 on Friday night and end the Grizzlies’ winning streak at 11 games.

+“Our defense was amazing,” Doncic said. “(The Grizzlies) have a great offense, and it’s tough to stop them, but I think we did an amazing job in the second half.”

-Ja Morant led Memphis with 19 points and eight assists, Desmond Bane had 16 points, and Kyle Anderson added 12.
+Ja Morant led Memphis with 19 points and eight assists, Desmond Bane had 16 points and Kyle Anderson added 12.
 The Grizzlies lost for the first time since Dec.
-23.
+23, getting little help beyond its top three scorers.

+The Grizzlies were playing the second night of a back-to-back and their fifth game in a week.
+Morant said the schedule may have finally caught up with them.

+“Pretty much from our legs being heavy and our shots were short,” Morant said, later adding the fatigue contributed to his eight turnovers and other mistakes in the game.

+Memphis shot 38% from the field and made only seven of 31 shots from beyond the arc.
+Meanwhile, the Mavericks were at almost 52% from the floor.

-While Memphis was on a franchise-best winning streak, the Mavericks were playing well.
+The Mavericks have been playing well.
 Before losing 108-85 at New York on Wednesday night, Dallas had clicked off six straight victories.

 Dallas gained a bit of a cushion in the second half, starting the third quarter shooting better than the first half.
 That catapulted the Mavs to an 84-73 lead entering the fourth.
-Donicic scored 10 points in the third to help the Mavericks build their lead as they outscored Memphis 34-18 in the frame.
+Doncic scored 10 points in the third to help the Mavericks build their lead, as they outscored Memphis 34-18 in the period.

 When Dallas rattled off the first seven points of the fourth, the lead swelled to 18.
 Grizzlies interim coach Darko Rajakovic called off his starters with five minutes left and Memphis trailing by 24.